Design choices for plastics to reduce their environmental impact

 By Tim Hartley - Consultant at 42 Technology

-With the issue of climate change and our impact on our planet pushing further and further into the front of the general public's consciousness, the pressure for industry to demonstrate green credentials and contribute to the collective effort to reduce emissions is ever increasing.
+With the issue of climate change and our impact on our planet in the forefront of the general public's consciousness, the pressure for industry to demonstrate green credentials and contribute to the collective effort to reduce emissions is ever increasing.

 Consumers are no longer content with products that demonstrate apathy towards reducing humanity’s impact on the planet.
 Over 80% state that they prefer to buy from sustainable sellers .
 Eco-credentials give a product a market edge and one of the best and most easily discernible ways to achieve this is the material choices that make up the product or its packaging.